Ian Stuart Donaldson

-Ian Stuart Donaldson (11 August 1957 – 24 September 1993), also known as Ian Stuart, was an English neo-Nazi musician.
-He was best known as the front-man of Skrewdriver, a Punk band which, from 1982 onwards, he rebranded as a Rock Against Communism band.
-He raised money through nationalist concerts with his Blood & Honour network.
+Ian Stuart Donaldson (11 August 1957 – 24 September 1993), more commonly known as Ian Stuart, was an English neo-Nazi musician.
+He was best known as the front-man of Skrewdriver, originally a punk band which, from 1983 onwards, he rebranded as a Rock Against Communism white power skinhead band.
+He raised money through white power concerts with his Blood & Honour network.

 Biography

 Born in Poulton-le-Fylde, Lancashire, Donaldson attended Baines School in nearby Poulton, where he met Sean McKay, Phil Walmsley, and John Grinton.
 They formed the cover band Tumbling Dice, who played songs by the Rolling Stones and other bands.
-In 1975, they formed Skrewdriver.
+In 1975, they formed Skrewdriver, a band that gained a reputation for attracting violence at their concerts.

-After the original Skrewdriver lineup disbanded in 1979, Donaldson formed a new lineup and began to write songs for youth and music in the National Front.
-The new version of Skrewdriver openly promoted far-right groups such as the National Front and raised funds for them (and affiliated organisations) through the White Noise Records label.
-Skrewdriver became known for its involvement in the White Nationalist movement and its associated music genre, Rock Against Communism.
-In 1987, Donaldson founded Blood & Honour, nationalist music and organised concerts.